moorinl/wagtail-themes/README.md

 ]
 ```

+**Important**: please make sure you don't have `django.template.loaders.cached.Loader` in your loaders.

 Now select where your themes are stored with the `WAGTAIL_THEME_PATH` settings
 which has a default value of `None`.